tpoisot/ms_pop_networks/ms_pop.md

 occurrence of an interactions is a promising way to incorporate more evolutionary hypotheses and mechanisms in the study of network dynamics.

+% DG: there is not much on the environmental dependance of interactions.
+How do you account for the fact that, for instance, a lemming is protected from the fox by the snow cover.
+Low snow fall one year will promote predation; it's not a neutral effect, it's not an effect of traits, it's simply environmental dependance of interactions.
+Should we have an extra section on this?
+I would see at least two effects of the environment: one on the abundance, the other on the strenght of the interaction.
+And perhaps even a third one, at the regional level on the species pool

-# Beyond pairwise interactions
+# Beyond direct interactions

+In this section, we argue that although networks offer a direct access to direct interactions, there is potential in adressing indirect effects too.
+% DG: define what you mean by direct vs indirect interactions
+% DG: as I told you, I think this section is particularly relevant and original.
+ We present
-In this section, we argue that although networks offer a direct access to direct intractions, there is potential in adressing indirect effects to.
-We present evidences showing that this can be done by understanding the effects that direct interactions have on one another, and outline the benefits of doing so to further reinforce the links between species interactions and species
+evidences showing that this can be done by understanding the effects that direct interactions have on one another, and outline the benefits of doing so to further reinforce the links between species interactions and species